-The Chemical & Material Risk Management Directorate is responsible for identifying and managing risks associated with the Department's use of chemicals and materials; developing life-cycle environment, safety, and health considerations into the DoD acquisition process, and pursuing the sustainable use of chemical and materials.
+Environment, Safety, and Occupational Health (ESOH) is responsible for identifying and managing risks associated with the Department's use of chemicals and materials; developing life-cycle environment, safety, and health considerations into the DoD acquisition process, and pursuing the sustainable use of chemical and materials.

-The Office of Economic Adjustment (OEA) is the primary office of the Department of Defense with responsibility for providing adjustment assistance to communities, regions and States adversely impacted by significant Defense program changes
+The Office of Economic Adjustment (OEA) is the primary office of the Department of Defense with responsibility for providing adjustment assistance to communities, regions and States adversely impacted by significant Defense program changes.